 - Civic knowledge: understanding of social problems and policy challenges, and how they relate to democratic institutions and decision-making processes.

 - Civic practice: applying skills, dispositions, and knowledge toward positive social change.

-The internship must be related to the student’s program of study or career plans, provide a term minimum of 9 consecutive weeks of at least 35 hours per week.
+The internship must be related to the student’s program of study or career plans.
+To be eligible to receive the full amount of internship funding available per student, the internship must provide a term minimum of 9 consecutive weeks of at least 35 hours per week.
+Students may receive funds on a pro-rated basis in support of internships lasting fewer than 9 weeks or fewer than 35 hours per week.

 A complete application includes all of the following: